UPDATE This post was updated on December 10, 2021.

 Configure an automatic reply

 With the retention policy in place, I can now set up an automatic reply for the no-reply mailbox.
 There are a number of methods to do this, but in general the setup is identical to creating an out of office message.
+This article explains in detail how to set up automatic responses in Microsoft 365 via the admin center or PowerShell.
+Below, you can find a short instruction on how to do it using the Microsoft 365 admin center.

-In the Manage automatic replies pane select the Send automatic replies to senders inside this organization and Send automatic replies to senders inside this organization checkboxes.
+In the Manage automatic replies pane select the Send automatic replies to senders inside this organization and Send automatic replies to senders outside this organization checkboxes.
 Also select the Send replies to all external senders radio button.
 Enter your automatic reply text in the fields provided and click Save to confirm.

 Once again, have the user experience in mind when creating an automatic response.
 In most cases, a short reply like This email address is not monitored.
 If you would like to contact us, please write to [email protected] should work.